HAIR CARE PRODUCTS (NON-COLORING)

 7128

-While the majority of chemicals in beauty products and cosmetics present minimal or zero threat, some have been associated with significant health issues, including developmental delays and cancer.
-Cosmetic chemicals enter your body through the skin and inhalation, and pose similar risks as food chemicals, per this site.
+Although many chemicals in beauty products present minimal or absolutely no risk, some are associated with substantial health problems, such as cancer, reproductive and neurological harm, and developmental delays.
+Cosmetic chemicals enter your body through ingestion, inhalation, and internal use, and pose similar problems as food chemicals, per this site.

-Contaminants and chemicals linked to cancer are found in food, water, and a lot of other everyday products.
-Still, no category of consumer products is susceptible to less government management than cosmetics and other personal products, including Shine Booster.
-While many of the chemicals and contaminants in cosmetics probably pose little risk, your exposure to some is linked to serious health disorders, such as cancer.
+Chemicals and contaminants linked to cancer can be found in water, food, and several other ordinary items.
+But, no type of consumer items is susceptible to less government management than cosmetics, including Shine Booster.
+Although most of the contaminants and chemicals in cosmetics and personal care products in all likelihood pose minimal risk, your exposure to some is linked to major health concerns, such as cancer.